Frequently Asked Questions

 We believe that this philosophy has contributed to our increasingly fervent and resilient client base, routinely expanding at an accelerated rate, since our founding in 2020, all with zero formal advertising and no paid sponsors or influencers to date.

-You’ve recently introduced new models.
-Do you offer upgrades from older models?
+Do you offer upgrades from older models (2023 and prior)?

 Yes.
 Since early 2020, we’ve had a history of working with existing clients and treating them fairly, as you would expect for a company which has, as of yet, done zero formal advertising.